 Be sure to present yourself in every prenatal care checkup, even if you think you’re in tip-top condition.

 Make sure your health care provider administers prenatal tests, including glucose screening.

-Following these advices will make it easier for you to reclaim your pre-pregnancy weight.
+Following this advice will make it easier for you to reclaim your pre-pregnancy weight.
 However, do not immediately take weight loss pills if you are breastfeeding your baby.
-You still need to eat healthy as the quality and longevity of your breast milk depend on the nutrients carried in your blood stream.
+You still need to eat healthily as the quality and longevity of your breast milk depend on the nutrients carried in your bloodstream.

 Losing Post Pregnancy Fat